Same-sex marriage in Oregon: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Northern Paiute refer to two-spirit individuals as tudayapi (/pao/).
 They were allowed to marry either men or women.
 Other nations also have distinct terms and respected roles for two-spirit people.
 The Sahaptin refer to them as wáƛ̓uks (/uma/), the Takelma as swayàu, and the Klamath as tʼwiniˑqʼ (/kla/).
-The tʼwiniˑqʼ wore women's clothing and "behaved as women".
-They married cisgender men, and usually took the role of a shaman and were credited with great spirit power.
+The tʼwiniˑqʼ wear women's clothing and "behave as women".
+They married cisgender men, usually took the role of a shaman (qyoɢ) and were credited with great spirit power.
 In Chinook Jargon, they are known as burdash.
 This term originated from the French word bardache, which entered English as berdache, a term for two-spirit which is now dated and considered offensive.